 Individuals WILL NOT receive written or email documentation of their results.
-Those who wish to access their results directly should sign up for My Health Records.
+Those who wish to access their results directly should sign up for MyHealth Records.

-There is not a requirement to provide evidence of negative results before returning to school.
+There is not a requirement to provide evidence of negative results prior to returning to school.